streetsidesoftware/vscode-spell-checker/packages/_integrationTests/README.md

 ```

 These are cause because we are running the test runner from a different copy of vscode than the one use by the extension.
 It can be safely ignored.

+## Environment Variables

+-   `VSIX_LOCATION` - tell the test runner to use a pre-made .vsix file.
+-   `VSCODE_VERSION` - tell the test runner which version of vscode to download.